sandstorm-io/sandstorm/docs/administering/active-directory.md

 Note that you can also set up Sandstorm to integrate with Active Directory using LDAP bind to authenticate users.
-We recommend Active Directory Federation Services or Microsoft Azure AD Single Sign-On instead, which use SAML.
-SAML has the advantage that users never type passwords into Sandstorm.
+We recommend Active Directory Federation Services or Microsoft Azure AD Single Sign-On instead.
+Both of these produccts use SAML, which provides a unified login screen for your organization as well as the security advantage that users never type passwords into Sandstorm.
 If you must use LDAP instead, see the general [Sandstorm for Work documentation about LDAP](for-work.md#authentication-provider-ldap) or email support@sandstorm.io.

 ## Windows Azure Active Directory